NEWS

 - You can now compute variable importance using the average value under the optimal treatment rule.
 This includes functions

-(computes the average value and efficient influence function) and updates to vim
+measure_avg_value (computes the average value and efficient influence function) and updates to vim, cv_vim, and sp_vim.

 Minor changes